Sq00ky/RunAsPasswd/README.md

 <img src="https://raw.githubusercontent.com/Sq00ky/RunAsPasswd/main/Image/klist.png">

-Anywyas - I'm no Windows expert, but I thought that was an interesting thing to note.
+Anyways - I'm no Windows expert, but I thought that was an interesting thing to note.
 At first, I was going to have it default to ``LOGON_NETCREDENTIALS_ONLY``, but it turns out that may be confusing for some individuals, so I left it as is.

 ### Disclaimers
 I'm not responsible for any damage this program may cause.
 Use at your own risk.
 This program is meant for educational purposes only.